 PHM SCI 780 Principles of Pharmaceutical Sciences3

-Select 6 credits from two Core Areas:6
+Select at least 3 credits from two different Core Areas (minimum 6 credits):6

 Drug Discovery Core: